gohugoio/hugo/content/content-management/archetypes.md

 ### Using a Custom Archetype

-With an `archetypes/posts.md` in place, we can use the CLI to create a new posts with custom `posts` metadata in the `posts` content section:
+With an `archetypes/posts.md` in place, you can use the Hugo CLI to create a new post with your custom `posts` metadata in the `posts` content section:

 {{% code file="new-post-from-custom.sh" %}}
 ```bash